drewreed2005/realdrew/_posts/2023-04-27-P5Y-Team-SAME-Now.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>This database will hold information about a restaurant for a theoretical restaurant database.</p>
 <h2 id="CRUD-Functions">CRUD Functions<a class="anchor-link" href="#CRUD-Functions"> </a></h2><p>These functions are a bit more complicated than the previous databases we've looked at because of how the average function works.
-Since working with base SQLite and not using the <code>db.model</code> method means that only four primitive data types can be stored to</p>
+Since working with base SQLite and not using the <code>db.model</code> method means that only four primitive data types can be stored to it.</p>

 </div>
 </div>